Ukraine—US Cybersecurity Activity in Ukraine

 Solutions: Economic Growth Digital Acceleration

-The U.S. Agency for International Development (USAID)-funded Cybersecurity for Critical Infrastructure Activity strengthens the resilience of Ukraine’s critical infrastructure against cyberattacks by fostering collaboration between government, private sector, academia, and civil society.
-The Activity unites global and local expertise in diverse cybersecurity domains to improve Ukraine’s cyber preparedness and build critical infrastructure resilience.
-The Activity collaborates with more than 75 government institutions, think tanks, universities, nongovernmental groups, and industry associations while engaging prominent U.S. and international companies to deliver cutting-edge cybersecurity solutions to Ukraine’s critical infrastructure.
-Increasing organizational and technical capacity in key institutions and ensuring that the next generation of cybersecurity professionals is prepared to take on these challenges are the Activity’s priorities, as well as building the foundation for improved preparedness based on an effective legal regulatory framework, effective communication between stakeholders, and engagement with the private sector.
+The Activity works with more than 160 government institutions, think tanks, universities, nongovernmental groups, and industry associations while engaging prominent U.S. and international companies to deliver cutting-edge cybersecurity solutions.
+Its priorities are to strengthen organizational and technical capacity in key institutions, ensure the next generation of cybersecurity professionals is well prepared, and lay the foundation for improved preparedness based on a sound legal framework, effective communication between stakeholders, and active engagement with the private sector.

 Sample Activities